 PART 6: WHAT CAN I DO IF MY CLAIM IS REFUSED, OR IF THE CLAIM IS TAKING TOO LONG?
 HOW DO I RAISE A COMPLAINT?

 You can raise a dispute with the insurer’s internal dispute resolution department (“IDR”).
-You can find the contact details by searching: Member Search
+You can obtain these details from: